26 March Thornbury & 9 April Calstock

 For information and reports about earlier Viewing Sessions, please click on the links below.

-Temporary hitch! – because of the demise of the old BFFS SW website, some of the links may not work – this will be fixed in the next few days.
+Temporary hitch! – because of the demise of the old BFFS SW website, some of the links may not work – this will be fixed as soon as possible – in the meantime if you need any information about a specific session, please contact the webmaster.